itsJohnny21/CSE-464-2024-jsalaz59/README.md

 }
 ```

+Notice that the sections are displayed in the following order:

+1. `Graph` attributes
+2. `Node`s and their attributes
+3. `Edge`s and their attributes

 ### Output graph

-A `Graph` can also be converted to a wide variety of formats using the `outputGraph` method which takes in a filepath (String) and a format (Format) enum value.
-If the filepath provided does not end in the extension of the format, it will be automatically added.
-For example, if the filepath is "mygraph" and the format is "Format.DOT", the new filepath will be "filepath.dot".
+A `Graph` can also be converted to a wide variety of formats using the `outputGraph` method which takes in a filepath (String) and a [Format](#format) enum value.
+If the filepath provided does not end in the extension of the `Format`, it will be automatically added.
+For example, if the filepath is "mygraph" and the format is `Format.DOT`, the new filepath will be "filepath.dot".

 The list of output formats was acquired from the official [Graphviz Output Formats page](https://graphviz.org/docs/outputs/).
 [Graphviz Output Formats page](https://graphviz.org/docs/outputs/).